 Does this also speed up the care process?
 Because typically, if I was referring to a specialist, we had to wait to get on their calendar, and you had to travel to see them.

 If it’s just a consult, hopefully, that happens within 24 or 48 hours.
-You get feedback faster, so that would seem to move the process along.
+So you get feedback faster, which seems to move the process along.

 The benefit is that not only are patients going to get better treatment, but they’re getting that faster.
 They’re getting the appropriate treatment closer to home quicker and in a way that saves money for the health system.
 It’s compelling.

 Who ultimately pays for your product?
 Is it the payer?
 Is it the provider?
 Who pays for the product?

 That’s a very interesting question.
-So it’s been the payer that pays us, but the provider realizes a lot of the benefit.
+So it’s been the payer that pays us, but the provider realizes much of the benefit.
 So there is a realization of where the benefits are.
 It depends on how they are reimbursed.

 Some providers have a block contract – this is the amount of money you have to care for this population.
 Where others are paid by results, regardless of the reimbursement model, what it means is they can keep low tariff work outside of the hospital to deal with advice that is cheaper and more convenient to deliver.
 Inject and focus on high tariff work.
 Our customers have almost invariably been the payers.

 This has a significant impact on the working life of clinicians, so this is huge.
 For some providers and some specialties, staff retention is a huge issue.
 For example, pediatricians are few and far between.
 So if they, you know, are overburdened by just the amount of patients they see, retention becomes a problem.

-Keeping many patients outside of the hospital, supporting them to be managed within the community means that the daily work is more manageable.
+Keeping many patients outside the hospital and supporting them to be managed within the community means the daily work is more manageable.
 It’s more predictable, you know, and it happens in a calmer, more structured environment which helps with retention.